Chima1707/RIATest/README.md

 ## Install
 To install the project please do the following:

-1. Make sure you have installed `npm install gulp-cli -g`
+1. Make sure you have installed gulp `npm install gulp-cli -g`

 2. Clone the repository and install the required development dependencies by running the following
  ```sh